By Glynis Wozniak

 My playing age is 40-50 now.
 You might wonder if I’m running out of time, but let me tell you; I have a long way to go.
 As Tom Butler-Bowdon says You Are Never Too Late To Be Great.

-You may also like Modelling For Prima Magazine – At 51!, On Becoming A Model In Your 40s – Rachel Peru, and The Incontinence Comedian – Elaine Miller Of Gusset Grippers.
+You may also like Modelling For Prima Magazine – At 51! and The Incontinence Comedian – Elaine Miller Of Gusset Grippers.

 Glynis Wozniak is half Ukrainian and was born in Scotland, but she spent 16 years in Asia before returning almost that long ago.
 Originally she was a ballet dancer and re-trained to graduate in 2009 with a BA (Hons) Performance.
 She is a performer with Shine Bright Entertainments and is in talks with a new agent after being represented by Victoria Steven Management.
 She lives in the country with a city attitude.
 Find out more about Glynis on her website.